aaa59891/flutter_practice_personal_expenses/README.md

 6. platform check:
     - Platform.isIOS
 7. adaptive widgets: some widgets have `adaptive` constructor to build the widget depends on different platform
+8. Theme suggestion for now: using MaterialApp to set theme because CupertinoApp does not have enought flexbility to setup